chromaui/chromatic-docs/turbosnap.md

 <details>
   <summary>Why are full rebuilds required?</summary>

 Full rebuilds can be required for various reasons (see the list in <a href="#how-it-works">how it works</a>).
-In particular it can be surprising when:

-1. A change to a <code>package.json</code> or lock file for a subproject that doesn't affect the Storybook (we need to be very conservative as we cannot tell if a change to a lock file could affect <code>node_modules</code> imported by Storybook).
+Another scenario where a full rebuild will also be required is due to a change to a <code>package.json</code> or lock file for a subproject that doesn't affect the Storybook (we need to be very conservative as we cannot tell if a change to a lock file could affect <code>node_modules</code> imported by Storybook).

   <div class="aside">
     If you run into this situation frequently, upvote the <a href="https://github.com/chromaui/chromatic-cli/issues/383">open issue</a> in the Chromatic CLI's issue tracker to opt-out of this behavior for specific directories in your repository.